Meghshyams/SportsApp/README.md

 - App also implemented with search functionality.
 - You can directly search your favorite team and see previous machetes as well as upcoming matches.

+> Note: thesportdb.com does not offer free service for live mathces, so this app doesn't let you track live matches

 ***INSERT ANOTHER GRAPHIC HERE***